Updated March 2023

 Firstly, ensure you are backed up before starting a migration.

-Thirdly, continue running the original database for a few days so you can roll back quickly if something unexpected occurs.
+Thirdly, continue running the original database for a few days to allow for a quick rollback if something unexpected occurs.

 What are your tolerances for downtime?